Muzhaffar99/A-Comparative-Study-of-SAC-and-PPO/README.md

 minimal steady-state error, despite requiring a significantly longer training period in the context of a single-tank system.
-In more complex scenarios, such as the quadruple-tank system, SAC proves to be superior due to its advantage in handling continuous action spaces, where PPO tends to diverge signicantly.
+In more complex scenarios, such as the quadruple-tank system, SAC proves to be superior due to its advantage in handling continuous action spaces, where PPO tends to diverge significantly.
 Achieving success in machine learning necessitates the tuning of numerous hyperparameters, a process that is both time-consuming and labor-intensive.
 The practical insights derived from this research are corroborated by existing literature, underscoring the robustness